mzattera/FuckBench/README.md

    At the beginning of execution the tape head is assumed to be in the leftmost cell and will move ony to cells on its right.

-* The compiler used for testing on an input ("," comand) will read a string from console until user presses enter.
-The string is returned with a terminating $0D char.
+* The Windows executables created with Esotope + C compiler, when encountering a BF `,` comand will read a string from console until user presses enter.
+The string is returned with a terminating $0A char.

-  For example, when the code contains a "," execution stops waiting for user input.
+  For example, when the generated BF code contains a `,` execution stops waiting for user input.
   Users enters "A1!" followed by "enter" key.
-  BrainFuck will receive the characters with decimal ASCII code: 65, 49, 33, 10 in this sequence.
+BF will receive the characters with decimal ASCII code:
+  65, 49, 33, 10 in this order.

-  Notice this has implications in using the C libraries.
-The code in read.s reads input until a $00 or $A0 character is returned; if $00 ir read, it is replaced by $A0 before returning from C call.
+  Notice that the cc65 libraries provided with FB reads input either a $00 or $A0 character is returned;
+  if $00 ir read, it is replaced by $0A before being returned.

 ### Compiling BrainFuck code